- Posts: 316

 5. AMA & TAW would have only Bald Hill on their books --> paves the way for an equal marriage.
 What do you mean here?
 Anticipate that AMA and Tawana would form one company? there is widespread speculation of a merger of AMA and TAW.
 See forum posts in Australia.What are the possible ways of that happening and possible implications?A market cap of $450 million will certainly hit the radar screens of fund managers globally!
 It can only go up !
 When more resources are defined thru exploration, $1 Billion market cap is the first milestone in the near term!
 Wouldn't fund managers have more considerations other than market cap of an underlying stock in order to decide its investment decisions? sure other factors like the attractiveness of the business, the valuaton, etc. But when the market cap is too small, no matter how cheap, fund managers can't get past their mandate to invest in companies of a certain minimum market capIf so, there would be many shares that fit that criterion, no?"

-We have 1063 guests and one member online
+We have 3260 guests and no members online